Pre-Professional and Dual Programs

 Pre-Health Program (Medicine, Optometry, Dentistry, Physical Therapy)

 Western Illinois University provides excellent instruction to prepare students for a health-related professional degree in Medicine, Optometry, Dentistry, and Physical Therapy.
 Most students at Western who wish to pursue a professional degree in a health-related field major in Biological Sciences, but other majors may be appropriate, as well.
-See the Biological Sciences program page in the catalog for information about Western’s Medical Sciences option offered by the Department of Biological Sciences.
+See page 129 of this catalog for information about Western’s Medical Sciences option offered by the Department of Biological Sciences.
 The Medical Sciences option requires a minimum 2.75 grade point average in the major.